Growing Cannabis: Greenhouse vs. Indoor Cultivation

 Greenhouse Cannabis Cultivation in Boulder Colorado

-In addition to the long-term savings in electricity, a high degree of environmental control is achievable within a properly constructed and sealed greenhouse where a
+In addition to the long-term savings in electricity, a high degree of environmental control is achievable within a properly constructed and sealed greenhouse where a building management system automatically makes adjustments on a daily basis and as the seasons change.

 There are also minimal restrictions on plant height and yield compared to most indoor facilities, and the natural sunlight shining through the greenhouse roof and walls make it ideal for producing “sun-grown” strains without the headaches that come with outdoor cultivation.